Britomart development director Campbell Williamson led construction on The Hotel Britomart, New Zealand’s first 5 Green Star hotel.

 It’s not so much the direct cost, it’s the management and the research requirements that have been the most challenging.
 There are products that the industry understands well and that everyone has become used to using without any question that they satisfy the building codes and that they are compatible with all the other components of the building process.
 But if a new product is substituted in because the usual product is not Green Star compliant, that new product requires thorough research and analysis as do all the other components the proposed Green Star product relates to, to ensure they are all equally compatible.
 For example, a change away from standard timber stains on our project triggered questions to revisit flame spread, colour selection, adhesion, availability, ease of application, safety, warranties, and so on.
 On first look, a product might have the attribute we need, but it’s not until we’re really digging into all of the product attributes that we can be certain it is compatible.
 But we’re nearly there.

-So the Design rating comes first, and then the hotel will receive a Build rating, which reflects how closely the Design rating was followed in reality.
-When will that be signed off?
+So the Design rating comes first, and now hotel has received a Build rating, which reflects how closely the Design rating was followed in reality.